n4nidhinchandran/songbird/readme.md

 git add .
 ```

-Since we are no longer using FOSUserBundle /profile url to change update user profile, let us remove it from the routing.yml
+Since we are not going to use FOSUserBundle /profile url to change update user profile, let us remove it from the routing.yml

 ```
 # app/config/routing.yml